alwyn974/Saturnity/CONTRIBUTING.md

 Most likely you will want to follow the [gitmoji](https://gitmoji.dev/) commit guidelines.

-- The first line of the commit, should be a short description (50 chars or less) of the change.
+- The first line of the commit, should be a short description (50 chars or fewer) of the change.
 - The other lines can be as detailed as you want, and should include more detailed explanations, links to issues, etc.

 > Warning